• Home

 Focus on Beijing if you have limited time

-Beijing is home to the most top tourist landmarks listed above, such as the Great Wall and the Forbidden City.
-And most attractions can be reached by subway or train directly.
-So it is more recommended for tourists with limited time.
+Beijing is home to the greatest number of top tourist landmarks listed above, such as the Great Wall and the Forbidden City.
+Also, most attractions can be reached by subway or train directly.
+As such, it’s a better option for tourists with limited time.
 Usually, a 3-day tour is enough to have a quick visit to the major scenic areas in Beijing.
-The itinerary is as follows:
+One possible itinerary is as follows:

-Day 1: Beijing Arrival – Temple of HeavenĀ – Hutong Alley
+Day 1: Beijing Arrival –Ā Temple of HeavenĀ – Hutong Alley

-Day 2: Mutianyu Great Wall – Water CubeĀ andĀ Bird NestĀ – Summer Palace
+Day 2: Mutianyu Great Wall –Ā Water CubeĀ and Bird NestĀ –Ā Summer Palace

-Day 3: Tiananmen SquareĀ and theĀ Forbidden CityĀ – Departure
+Day 3:Ā Tiananmen SquareĀ and the Forbidden CityĀ – Departure

 3 Days Beijing Package Tour: City Highlights & Great Wall